gavin-peterkin/gavin-peterkin.github.io/about.md

 ### Contact me
-Please feel free to get in touch through any of the links below!
+Please feel free to get in touch through any of the links below.
+I'd love to talk.

 If you notice any errors or oversights in any of my posts, or you think I could do things differently, _please_ shoot me an email.
 There's a very real chance that you're right!